SidewayOutput/Basic-Manim/README.md

 ... others when necessary

-#### Using Basic-Manim Under enviroment 'manim'
+#### Using Basic-Manim Under enviroment 'basicmanim'
-1. Change directory to the working directory containing the unzipped 'Basic-Manim' files
+1. Change directory to the working directory containing the unzipped 'Basic-Manim' files, e.g. Run `cmd /c start /d "E:\GitHub\Basic-Manim"`
-2. Run `python -m manim project\basicmanim\helloworld.py -pl` to verify the installation
+2. Run `python -m manim project\basicmanim\helloworld.py -p` to verify the installation by previewing the `helloworld.mp4`.

 ## License

 In general,

-All files in the directory `manim-19Dec19-3b1b-archive` are [copyright 3Blue1Brown](https://github.com/SidewayOutput/Basic-Manim/blob/main/manim-19Dec19-3b1b-archive/LICENSE).
+All files in the directory `3b1b-archive` are [copyright 3Blue1Brown](https://github.com/SidewayOutput/Basic-Manim/blob/main/manim-19Dec19-3b1b-archive/LICENSE).
 All files in the directory `manim-01Mar21-3b1b-archive` are [copyright 3Blue1Brown](https://github.com/SidewayOutput/Basic-Manim/blob/main/manim-01Mar21-3b1b-archive/LICENSE.md).

 The general purpose animation code found in the remainder of the repository, on the other hand,